salehali22/Flight-Controller/README.md

 Once the bootloader is installed, future firmware updates can be done through Mission Planner: **Setup > Install Firmware > Load custom firmware** and select the new `.apk` / `.hex` file.

 > [!IMPORTANT]
-> The SAL FC uses a passive 8 MHz crystal, **not** an active oscillator.
-The ArduPilot `hwdef.dat` must set `STM32_HSE_BYPASS` to **disabled** (i.e., do not define it).
+> The SAL FC uses an 8 MHz oscillator, **not** a passive crystal.
+The ArduPilot `hwdef.dat` must **not** define `STM32_HSE_BYPASS`.
 If bypass mode is enabled, the PLL will fail to lock and USB will not enumerate.
 The target files in this repository are already configured correctly.

 ---